 The effect of the hormone GLP-1 is short-lived as it’s removed from our system by an enzyme called DPP4.

-Wegovy and Ozempic have been designed to mimic the effects of the hormone GLP-1, whilst being resistant to the enzyme DPP4, which means it can have a longer-lasting impact on the body.
+Wegovy and Ozempic have been designed to mimic the effects of the hormone GLP-1 while being resistant to the enzyme DPP4, which means it can have a longer-lasting impact on the body.

 How long does it take for Wegovy and Ozempic to work?